Radiant Floor Heating | The End of the Search for Toasty Toes

 A radiant floor heating system may be electric or hydronic.
 Electrical systems are most often used in “spot areas,” according to Moseley—specifically kitchens, bathrooms and foyers.
 The systems come as kits with electric wire embedded in mesh resembling a mat, which is installed in a lightweight concrete slab on top of a subfloor or previously poured slab, followed by floor covering.
 An electrician hooks the system to the power source in the home.
 These systems are used outside as well, for “snowmelt” sidewalks, access ramps and entrances to public buildings.
 Triggered by a sensor, outside surface heat repels frozen matter before it accumulates.

 Hydronic radiant systems pump heated water through tubing laid in a pattern above or underneath a subfloor to accommodate larger areas, even the entire house.
 These systems contain two primary components: half-inch polyethylene tubing placed beneath the floor in a zig-zag pattern, and a heating source—a water heater or a boiler installation.
 The system can work with any hot water heat source including oil, natural gas and propane.
 Heat rises, so a heated floor radiates heat upward and outward in a room.

 How is it installed?

 The tubing can be put in concrete flooring, in a finished basement or a “slab on grade” home without a basement.
 It can go on top of plywood, later covered by a flooring chosen by the homeowner, or “stapled up” under the subfloor.
 All systems become “invisible” to the homeowner’s dwelling space.
 In hydronic systems, water heated by a boiler (installed like a furnace in a mechanical room) circulates through the tubes and warms the floor and the home interior.
-Radiant floor heating also may be added effectively to an original structure, creating compatible new rooms and new areas.
+Radiant floor or ductless heating also may be added effectively to an original structure, creating compatible new rooms and new areas.
 Contact a heating contractor or a commercial heating company to help you with the heat pump installation.

 How fuel efficient is radiant heat?